RayyanAhmed5438/Task-Manager/README.md

 -> Internet loss does not affect usability

--> In case of sync conflict (cloud and local datas differ because of internet loss mid run) user get a choice to whether load data from cloud or continue with the local data depending upon which data is recent
+-> In case of sync conflict (cloud and local datas differ because of internet loss mid run or corrupt local json files) user get a choice to whether load data from cloud or continue with the local data depending upon which data is recent